For some retailers, acquiring new customers is easy. The hard part can be delivering on promises—like having enough inventory to sell.

-Let's take a closer look at each of these demand planning methods.
+Take a closer look at each of these retail demand planning methods:

 A sales forecast uses past performance, including historical revenue numbers, to predict future sales.
 If you compare sales over the past three years, for example, you may find that Q1 averages 25% more sales than Q2.
 It’s safe to assume the same will happen this year, so forecasting a 25% increase in sales for Q1 in 2023 acts as the foundation of your demand plan.

 Linear regression is a tool that models future demand based on historical data.
-It uses a variety of data sources—such as past sales, GDP, and consumer spending habits—to find the causal relationship, helping retailers predict demand patterns in the longer term.
+It uses a variety of data sources—such as past sales, gross domestic product (GDP), and consumer spending habits—to find the causal relationship, helping retailers predict demand patterns in the longer term.

-Take school supplies as an example.
-Google Trends data shows searches for “school bag” peak in August and September—the time when parents are looking for new supplies, ready for the upcoming school year.
+For example, take school supplies.
+Google Trends data shows that “school bag” searches peak in July and August—the time when parents are looking for new supplies, ready for the upcoming school year.

 Aspects of demand planning

 Statistical forecasting uses historical data to predict the future.
-It relies on quantitative data (i.e. numbers) such as sales, revenue, or number of customers.
+It relies on numerical quantitative data such as sales, revenue, or number of customers.
 The moving average demand method is one example of statistical forecasting.

 💡 PRO TIP: Only Shopify POS unifies your online and retail store data into one back office–customer data, inventory, sales, and more.
 View easy to understand reports to spot trends faster, capitalize on opportunities, and jumpstart your brand’s growth.